American Girl Chords | Tom Petty + The Heartbreakers Guitar Lesson with TAB + Backing Tracks

 | Bm (VI) | G (IV) | A (V) |

 As mentioned several times by now, the real challenge here is to work out a part for just one guitar.
-Tom and Mike really are the best at creating two guitar parts that blend well.
+Tom and Mike really are the great at creating two guitar parts that blend well.

 In the playlist above, you find a YouTuber called DonkeyKong6000 who recorded both guitars, there’s TAB in the video for each as well.